GA-BEWD-2014/BEWD-2014/11_Lab_Session/instr_exercise_notes.md

 *	We want students to get into the habit of breaking the task down intro parts.
 Don't demo the app this time around, but for those that are struggling with task instructions try to break down the task with them. (i.e. what do I need, what should I do first?)

-*	For advanced students we added 2 bonus questions.
+*	We added 2 bonus questions for those that finish early.